top of page

 Beginners encouraged and welcome

-Three 3 hour weaving sessions
+Three 3 hour weaving sessions, during mutually agreed up on times

 (9 hrs - additional time for finishing projects add $25/wk for loom rental)